IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Dataverse allows you to use a custom homepage or welcome page in place of the default root dataverse page.
 This allows for complete control over the look and feel of your installation's homepage.

-Download this sample: :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage.html>` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.
+Download this sample: :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage-dynamic.html>` and place it at ``/var/www/dataverse/branding/custom-homepage-dynamic.html``.

 Once you have the location of your custom homepage HTML file, run this curl command to add it to your settings:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-homepage.html' http://localhost:8080/api/admin/settings/:HomePageCustomizationFile``
+``curl -X PUT -d '/var/www/dataverse/branding/custom-homepage-dynamic.html' http://localhost:8080/api/admin/settings/:HomePageCustomizationFile``

-Note that the ``custom-homepage.html`` file provided has a "Browse Data" button that assumes that your root dataverse still has an alias of "root".
+Note that the ``custom-homepage.html`` file provided has multiple elements that assume your root dataverse still has an alias of "root".
 While you were branding your root dataverse, you may have changed the alias to "harvard" or "librascholar" or whatever and you should adjust the ``custom-homepage.html`` file as needed.

 For more background on what this curl command above is doing, see the "Database Settings" section below.
 If you decide you'd like to remove this setting, use the following curl command: